phs/dishes/README.md

 dishes_sink 'default'
 ```

+In this example, the `cookbook::daemon` recipe uses a dish.
+The dish declares that when `cookbook::daemon` vanishes from the run list, the `dishes_sink` should respond by including the `cookbook::disable_daemon` recipe.

 One attaches a cleanup (or "wash") recipe to a monitored recipe with `dishes_dish`.
 The association is kept in a hidden normal attribute and thus lives in the state of the Chef server.
 Nothing is saved on the node itself.
 Each recipe that needs cleanup actions should use a dish.

 A recipe is allowed to use its _own_ dish, allowing cookbooks to clean up after themselves (but see below about sinks) however it is not required.
 Dishes and corrosponding wash recipes can also live in a wrapper cookbook.
+In our example above, the `dishes_dish` and `dishes_sink` resources might live in `wrapper_cookbook::install_daemon`.

 Dishes themselves do not take action, they just keep the books.
 To actually wash the dirty dishes, one needs a `dishes_sink`.
 A sink is a labeled bag of dishes.
 Like dishes, sinks do not represent any aspect of the node, and are in fact stateless.
 Dishes choose what sink they are placed in.